WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 ## Mapping reads from a single sample
 To start with, we are going to work on a single sample to familiarize you with the necessary steps required to:
 - get organized with directories (it is really important to keep organized!!!)
-- prepare your reference sequence
+- download and prepare your reference sequence
 - map your reads
 - convert your mapped reads file into a format that can be read by out visualization tool, Artemis.